-The estimation results for the RSV model are shown in Tables 4 and 5 using log RV_t and log RK_t for y{2t} .
-The prior distributions of the parameters are assumed to be the same as in Section 4.
-The number of iterations is set to 1,500 and the initial 500 samples are discarded as the burn-in period, accounting for the inefficiency factors.
+The number of iterations is set to 1,500 and the initial 500 samples are discarded as the burn-in period, taking account of the inefficiency factors.
 As in the previous section, these factors are extremely small $(1 \sim 6)$, and our MCMC estimation method is highly efficient.
 This is because we use the mixture sampler, which integrates out all of the latent volatility variables to compute the conditional likelihood and, furthermore, uses the additional information based on the logarithm of the realized volatilities.
 We note that these inefficiency factors are even smaller overall than those obtained using the mixture sampler approach for the stochastic volatility model with leverage, without using the realized volatilities (Omori et al. (2007)).
 We can therefore perform the statistical inference even with a small number of the iterations and the short burn-in period compared to previous studies.

-The estimation results are quite similar using log RV_t and log RK_t .
-The persistence parameter in the volatility is found to be high ($\phi = 0.965$ (0.965)), and the negative ρ indicates the existence of leverage effects ($\rho = -0.534$ (-0.539)).
-We note that the posterior probability of a negative bias, ($\xi = -0.625$ (-0.588)), in the realized volatility (or the realized kernel) is greater than 0.975.
+The estimation results for the RSV model are shown in Tables 4 using $\log RV_t$ and $\log RK_t$ for y{2t} .
+The estimation results of RSV model are quite similar using $\log RV_t$ and $\log RK_t$.
+The persistence parameter in the volatility is found to be high ($\phi = 0.965 (0.965)$), and the negative ρ indicates the existence of leverage effects ($\rho = -0.534 (-0.539)$).
+We note that the posterior probability of a negative bias, ($\xi = -0.625 (-0.588)$), in the realized volatility (or the realized kernel) is greater than 0.975.
 This implies that the realized volatilities underestimate the integrated volatilities because they do not account for the presence of non-trading hours and microstructure noise.
 By introducing the term ξ , the bias can be estimated and eliminated.